2021 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 History of The 2021 Quarter

 The 2021 America the Beautiful Quarter marked the conclusion of a twelve-year commemorative coin program that began in 2010.
-This final release honored the Tuskegee Airmen National Historic Site in Alabama.
+This final release honored the Tuskegee Airmen National Historic Site in Alabama, and was reported by Paul Gilkes, senior editor at Coin World, as the 56th and final coin in the America the Beautiful Quarters Program.

 The coin’s release occurred during a national coin shortage crisis.
 Originally scheduled for February 1, the U.S. Mint moved the release forward to January 4, 2021.